Velux Skylight Laurel Ms

 Design Accent.

-Skylights can impact a house’s interior decoration like no other aspect, including an unforeseen punch in staircases or home offices or by providing a focal point in living rooms and kitchens.
+Skylights can impact a house’s interior decoration like no other element, adding an unforeseen punch in staircases or home offices or by offering a centerpiece in living spaces and cooking areas.

 Consistent Light vs. Windows’ Light.